But I am mother

 Cultures where mothers are 'perfect'

 So how come some mothers in certain cultures can never be wrong?
 This goes to fathers too.
-How can you be a father to a 30 years old child or 20 yet you have never done any wrong?
+How can you be a father to a 30 year old child or 20 yet you have never done any wrong towards the child?
 Is that not a way of thinking yourself perfect, almost like a narcissist?
 We all make mistakes.
+Relationships are complicated and that does not exclude the parent and child relationships.
 That’s just the way of life.
 But when you are a parent, I think you are more than likely to make mistakes with your child.
-It can be something minor or something big like not attending their school show or calling the child names during an anger outburst.
-The fact that most parents never apologize baffles me.
+It can be something minor or something big like not attending their school show or calling the child names during an angry outburst.
+The fact that most parents never apologise baffles me.
+To me, that means you see your child as a sub-servant, the one to take orders and never question your authority.
+Contrary to popular belief, parenthood is not an authoritative position.

 Like I mentioned earlier, sometimes you may not know that you hurt someone.
 But most parents don’t apologize even after their mistakes are pointed out by their children.
 In most cultures, it’s because they believe, ‘I am mother so I can do no wrong’.
 That is sad.
 Because in those cultures it would have taken a lot for a child to confess their hurt feelings to their parents.
 For example, a child tells their mother about sexual abuse they suffered as a child due to that mother’s neglect and the mother refuses to take any responsibility of the child's hurt.
 No follow up questions to the child.
 Nothing.
 Somehow, that hurts more than the abuse.